Vessel Type

 The construction of the body from the hull up to the flight deck was carried out at Navantia’s Ferrol-Fene shipyard in Spain.
 The hull was transported to Williamstown dockyard in Australia for the installation of the island structure.

-The flight deck is 202.3m-long and 32m-wide.
-It allows the operation of the rotary wing aircraft of Australian Defence Forces (ADF), such as NRH-90, CH-47 Chinook, Blackhawk, Seahawk, ARH, and Future Navy Aviation Combat System.
+The flight deck is 202.3m long and 32m wide.
+It allows the operation of rotary-wing aircraft of the Australian Defence Forces (ADF), including NRH-90, CH-47 Chinook, Blackhawk, Seahawk, ARH, and Future Navy Aviation Combat Systems.
 The deck is provided with six spots on the port side to support the simultaneous operations of medium-sized helicopters.
 The flight deck also allows the takeoff and landing of four CH-47 Chinooks simultaneously.

 The aircraft elevator at the aft of the flight deck can carry large-sized rotorcraft such as the CH 47.
 The medium-sized helicopters can be accommodated by the elevator at the forward of the island on the starboard side.